SouvikBagchi/conceptlearning/README.md

+Find - S is a type of concept learning which initializes the hypothesis to be most specific.
+It then starts replacing the specific hypothesis with more general values as it learns from the training set.

 This repo contains python class - findingS

 This class can be used to train a concept learning algorithm called Find S.